kentlouisetonino/node-s3/README.md

 ## Description

-> - A backend application that integrates different external services using Rest API,
+> - A backend application that integrates different external services using NodeJS.

-    ExpressJS, TypeScript, and NodeJS.

 <br />
 <br />